Miki Sudo: Personal life

 Sudo has been in a relationship with fellow competitive eater Nick Wehry since 2018.
-In January 2021, the couple announced they were expecting their first child; as a result, Sudo skipped the 2021 Nathan's Hot Dog Eating Contest, but served as a commentator for the event on ESPN.
+In January 2021, the couple announced they were expecting their first child; as a result, Sudo skipped the 2021 Nathan's Hot Dog Eating Contest.
+They were engaged in April of that same year.
+Sudo still served as a commentator for the Nathan’s event on ESPN.
+They were married between 2021 and 2022.